 So, what is one to do?
 The answer is surprisingly straightforward.
 First, arm yourself with some basic knowledge about whether you have a decent chance of qualifying for a settlement.
 Second, find a tax resolution professional who is knowledgeable, talented, experienced, and ethical.
 I’m going to explain in simple terms how to do these two things now.

-Do I Qualify for a Tax Settlement?
+Do I Qualify for an IRS Tax Settlement?

 The first step is to learn the basics so that you will know that you at least stand a chance of being a good tax settlement candidate.
 Here are the basics.

 The IRS has three types of Offers in Compromise (tax settlements):

 - Doubt as to Collectability (I can’t afford to repay the whole amount);